RokMedves/EuroMillions/README.md

 which no other person bets on, such that you get one the winnings.

-In this project a machine learning model in trained on past Euromillions lottery winning numbers to infer people's betting behaviour
+In this project a machine learning model in trained on past Euromillions lottery winning numbers to infer people's betting behaviour.